Picture of the penis

 The penis is made of several parts:

 - Glans (head) of the penis.
-In uncircumcised men the glans is covered with pink, moist tissue called mucosa.
-Covering the glans is the foreskin (prepuce).
+In uncircumcised men the foreskin (prepuce) covers the glans that is lined with pink, moist tissue called mucosa.
 In circumcised men the foreskin is surgically removed and the mucosa on the glans transforms into dry skin.

 - Corpus cavernosum.
 Two columns of tissue running along the sides of the penis.
 Blood fills this tissue to cause an erection.